Shakespeare’s World: What’s Cool in the Classics

 - Comfortable clothes you can move in

-- Any Renaissance Fair-type clothing you may own – flowing skirts, cloaks, corset vests, blouses, pants, hats, etc.
+- Any Renaissance Fair-type costumes you may have (flowing skirts, cloaks, corset vests, blouses, pants, hats, small purses, bags, etc.)